Fewnity/Xenity-Engine/README.md

 - [X] C++ Hot Reloading

 > [!WARNING]
-> The engine is not finished.
+> The engine is not perfect.
 So you may encounter problems during game development like:
 > - Deleting Meta files will have repercussions on your project.
 Variables that reference the files will be emptied.
 > - Duplicating a meta file will cause problems, each meta file has a unique file id in it.
+> - Audio works "fine" with 44100Hz but on PS3 you need to use 48000Hz audio.

 > [!NOTE]
-> If you want to compile a game in the editor, you have to change set `Compiler path` in the `Engine Settings` menu (Window->Engine Settings).
-You can set the `PPSSPP location` for Build And Run for PSP builds.
+> If you want to compile a game in the editor, you have to set `Compiler path` in the `Engine Settings` menu (Window->Engine Settings).<br>
-> `Compiler path` is by default `C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build`, change this if your Visual Studio installation/version is different.
+> `Compiler path` is by default `C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build`, change this if your Visual Studio installation/version is different.<br>
+> You can set the `PPSSPP location` for Build And Run for PSP builds.

 ## How to use the editor
 ### How to play the game in the editor